kougioulis/CS-673/README.md

 ## 📜 Overview

-The task of **Causal Discovery** is to uncover the true DAG \(G\) given a dataset \(D\) such that \(pD ∼ G\).
+The task of **Causal Discovery** is to uncover the true DAG $\mathcal{G}$ given a dataset $D$ such that $p\_D ∼ \mathcal{G}$.
 Since the work of [ZARX18], which transformed the task of causal discovery to a continuous optimization program with acyclicity constraints, significant attention has shifted to deep learning-based causal discovery algorithms.

 In this project, we select **DECI (Deep End-to-end Causal Inference)**, a SOTA causal discovery algorithm for iid observational data by [GAF+22], a variational inference model modeling exogenous noise as a normalizing flow.